 Insert Your Electric Fireplace into a Wall

 But wait!
 If you don’t have a fireplace mantel don’t worry!
-This fire box can also be installed right into a wall.
+You can install this fire box directly into a wall.
 The surrounding trim included as well as the fixed glass panel on the face of the insert give it a finished look.
 You can use it whether you have a hearth or not.

 If you prefer a more modern look with clear crushed glass and changing flame lights as opposed to the traditional log and burning ember style, check out their “Contemporary” model.